newjersey/navigator.business.nj.gov/content/src/fundings/njeda-aspire.md

 openDate: ""
 dueDate: ""
 descriptionMd: Aspire is a gap financing tool to support commercial, mixed-use, and residential real estate development projects.
 This tool replaces the Economic Redevelopment and Growth Grant (ERG).
----
+summaryDescriptionMd: >-
   Aspire is a gap financing tool to support commercial, mixed-use, and residential real estate development projects.
 This tool replaces the Economic Redevelopment and Growth Grant (ERG).
 ---

-### Eligibility
+## Eligibility

 - The project must demonstrate through New Jersey Economic Development Authority analysis that without the incentive award, the redevelopment project is not economically feasible
 - Must demonstrate that a project financing gap exists and/or the redevelopment project will generate a below-market rate of return